athreya-harshith/MongoDB-Reference/README.md

 * Open Source
 * NoSQL
 * Document Based DB
+* Highly Scalable DB as it has distributed architecture
+* High Performance
+* Flexible
+* Well Suited For wide use cases
+* Query language used here is easy
+* Good to handle Unstructured data
+* Cloud Platform support
+---
+> Relational Databases are preferred to have vertical scaling and NoSQL DataBases are preferred to have horizontal scaling.
+--
 ## Queries With MongoDB in mongo-shell
 * Usage of `mongo` command in terminal is not preffered as `mongosh` has superseeded it.
 * Use `mongosh` for starting mongoshell.